Validity, Sparse Holes, and Breadth in Language Generation: Banach Density, Topology, and Geometry: Main Results Overview: Lower Banach Density, Topology, and Geometry

 Theorem~\ref{thm:intro-lowerdensity0fBanach} already reveals the rich structure that arises when working with lower Banach density compared to lower asymptotic density.

-Our \textbf{second result} completes the picture by characterizing when zero lower Banach density is possible: any collection forcing zero lower Banach density must exhibit very high complexity in a precise, well-defined sense.
-In contrast, for countable collections of languages of lower complexity, we show that optimal lower Banach density can always be guaranteed.
+Our \textbf{second result} shows that finite Cantor--Bendixson rank rules out the topology-driven zero-density phenomenon.
+In every finite-rank class, the optimal \(1/2\) lower Banach-density guarantee can be recovered.
+Conversely, Theorem 1.1 shows that infinite rank is a real source of hardness: there are infinite-rank classes for which every valid generator has lower Banach density zero.

 To define the complexity precisely, we first need some topological definitions.
-In \cite{kleinberg2025density,kleinberg2026density}, a topological space was defined on a collection of languages $\mX$ in which the points of the space are the languages $L_i \in \mX$ and the open sets are generated by the basis of sets
+In \cite{kleinberg2025density,kleinberg2026density}, we defined a topological space on a collection of languages $\mX$ in which the points of the space are the languages $L_i \in \mX$ and the open sets are generated by the basis of sets

 where $\lan$ ranges over all languages in $\mX$ and $F$ ranges over all finite subsets of $\mathbb{Z}$.
 Convergent sequences in this topology have a natural meaning (they correspond to the {\em infinite perfect towers} from \cite{kleinberg2025density}), and from the limit points of this space we can define the {\em Cantor-Bendixson rank} in the standard way: if $d(\mX)$ denotes the set of all limit points of $\mX$, and we define $\mX^{(0)}=\mX$, and $\mX^{(1)}=d(\mX)$, and in general $\mX^{(i+1)} = d\bigl(\mX^{(i)}\bigr)$, then the Cantor-Bendixson rank is the least ordinal $\alpha$ such that $\mX^{(\alpha)}=\emptyset$.
 If no such $\alpha$ exists, its Cantor-Bendixson rank is $\infty$.